skillerious/SwiftSFV/README.md

 # SwiftSFV

-A comprehensive GUI application for generating and verifying SFV (Simple File Verification) files, comparing files and directories, and ensuring data integrity.
-Built with Python and PyQt6, SwiftSFV provides an intuitive interface for managing checksums using CRC32, MD5, or SHA1 algorithms.
+SwiftSFV is a comprehensive GUI application for generating, verifying, and comparing SFV (Simple File Verification) files, comparing files and directories, and ensuring data integrity.
+Built with Python and PyQt6, SwiftSFV provides an intuitive interface for managing checksums using CRC32, MD5, SHA-1, and other supported algorithms.

 ![SwiftSFV Logo](images/app_icon.png)